akanametov/deepl/README.md

 Epoch 99/100 | loss: 0.6206 | acc: 0.8080
 Epoch 100/100 | loss: 0.6191 | acc: 0.8070
 ```
 Not bad, taking into account that this is a multiclass classification:)
+See the [notebook](https://github.com/akanametov/deepl/blob/main/examples/deepl.ipynb) for details.

 ### License